Does Medicare Cover Vitrectomy Surgery?

 Yes, you have the right to choose your surgeon for vitrectomy surgery.
 However, it is important to choose a surgeon who is experienced and qualified to perform the procedure.
 Your doctor may be able to provide you with a referral to a qualified surgeon who accepts Medicare.

-Read More: Does Medicare Cover Laser Therapy For Pain?
+Read More: Does Medicare Cover Carpal Tunnel Surgery?

 It is also important to check with your surgeon and facility to ensure that they accept Medicare.
 If they do not, you may be responsible for additional costs associated with the procedure.